 - economic (inability to afford transport)

-- time-based (inability to schedule transport due to caring responsibilities)
+- time-based (inability to use transport due to other commitments, eg caring responsibilities)

 - fear-based (safety concerns over transport use)

-Social exclusion is a particular problem for those with low incomes and those who live in rural or other areas with limited public transport.
-Higher income groups are more likely to have cars and can travel more easily.
-An evaluation of four public transport schemes in deprived areas found that these schemes have positive knock-on effects for employment and the use of health services.
+Social exclusion is a particular problem for people with low incomes and people who live in rural or other areas with limited public transport.
+People on higher incomes are more likely to have cars and can travel more easily.
+Public transport interventions can make a difference.
+An evaluation of four public transport schemes in deprived areas found that these schemes had positive knock-on effects for employment and the use of health services.